 The first reason is kindness for present receivers.
 It’s natural for present givers to want to see reaction to a present, but what if present receivers don’t like the present very much?
 We are social animals who can’t always speak our mind.
 I feel sorry for possibly making him/her pretend to like the present.

 Another one is kindness for present givers.
 Sometimes we’re joking that Japanese gift packaging is more expensive than the content.
 Many people spend so much time and energy to select wrapping paper (cloth), ribbons, etc. In order to express appreciation, present receivers keep presents as they are beautifully packaged.

-Packaging of our products
+Packaging of our furniture

 We consider packaging is a part of the content in Japan.
 I remember this Japanese way of thinking every time seeing the packaging of our products.
 It’s not fancy like gift wrapping but carefully tuned so that products can be fixed inside and firmly secured.
 Our products can reach you safe and sound wherever you are.
 You can check out the movie of our packaging from the following button.